blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </code>
 </pre>

-<p class="alert alert-info">In addition to the custom field, the customization also includes a custom group caption for the Add an individual task.
+<p class="alert alert-info">In addition to the custom fields, the customization also includes a custom group caption for the Add an individual task.
 This is why the <code>ConstituentsFunctionalArea.AddAnIndividual()</code> call overloads the <code>groupCaption</code> parameter.</p>

-<p>When we run the test against the customization and its custom field, an error indicates that we need custom support for the new field.</p>
+<p>If we run the test against the customization and its custom field at this point, an error indicates that we need custom support for the new field.</p>

 <p>![TODO](/assets/img/CustomFields/NotImplemetedFieldAddIndividual.PNG)</p>
 </li>